skiedude/evestructures/README.md

 ### Environment File
 We need to update/add some values to the .env file.
-(If one is not created, copy the .env.example to be .env Populate the following in the .env file (add if missing)
+(If one is not created, copy the .env.example to be .env Update the following in the .env file (add if missing)
 ```
 DB_DATABASE_SDE= //name of the sde database you created
 USERAGENT= //used for the HTTP requests